gheeghee

 • Vitamin K: Vitamin K is important for blood clotting and bone health.
 One tablespoon of ghee contains about 8% of the DV for vitamin K.

-• Vitamin E: Vitamin E is an antioxidant that helps protect cells from damage.
+• Vitamin E: Vitamin E is an antioxidant that helps to protect body cells from damaging.
 One tablespoon of ghee contains about 5% of the DV for vitamin E.

 • Conjugated linoleic acid (CLA): CLA is a type of fatty acid that may have some health benefits, such as reducing inflammation and promoting weight loss.
 Ghee is a good source of CLA.
 (Conjugated linoleic acid)

 Ghee is also a good source of medium-chain triglycerides (MCTs).
 MCTs are a type of fat that is easily absorbed by the body and can be used for energy.
-Some studies suggest that MCTs may have some health benefits, such as boosting metabolism and reducing appetite.
+Medical studies suggest that MCTs may show the health benefits including boosting metabolism and reducing appetite.

 However, it is important to note that ghee is also high in saturated fat.
 The American Heart Association recommends that no more than 10% of your daily calories come from saturated fat.
-So, if you are concerned about your intake of saturated fat, you may want to limit your consumption of ghee.
+So, if you are concerned about your intake of saturated fat, then you should limit to eating ghee.

 Overall, ghee is a nutritious food that can be a healthy addition to your diet.
-However, it is important to consume it in moderation.
+However, it is important to consume it in small portions.

 Here are some additional things to keep in mind about the nutrition of ghee: